PythonAus/LockUp-2024/README.md

 ---

 This app design was initially uploaded by Matt Bergin with partial code completion so criminals could not use it.
-I hope criminals do use it.

 ---

 ### Requirements